top of page

 The Cost of Workplace Injuries

-The complexity that surrounds Workers Compensation premiums and claims management often means that workplace injuries cost businesses far more than they need to and take up valuable time and resources.
+The complexity that surrounds Workers Compensation premiums and claims management often means workplace injuries cost businesses far more than they need to and take up valuable time and resources.

 While managing Workers Compensation insurance and claims appears relatively simple on the surface, in practice it can be anything but.
 Submitting claims, ensuring that they are paid correctly and reimbursements are processed in a timely manner, injuries are effectively managed and appropriate return to work programs are put in place can be time consuming, confusing and costly for businesses and their owners.